• Mental Health

 Can Stage Fright Be Prevented?

-The best way to treat a mental health condition is to prevent it from emerging in the first place, but due to the nature of stage fright, preventing it can be challenging.
+Due to the nature of stage fright, preventing it can be challenging.
 Still, knowing the material, lowering the fear of judgment, and building confidence can all help prevent the condition from growing.
 People may do well to also decrease their preexisting anxiety.
 Someone with high stress, worry, and tension would be more likely to develop a case of stage fright.

-It’s no secret that overcoming stage fright requires effort, intention, and continuous practice.
+Overcoming stage fright requires effort, intention, and continuous practice.
 Relief doesn’t happen overnight.
 And while you may never truly love to speak in public, you can become more comfortable and confident.
 Most people integrate several different coping skills to improve their stress response.

-Consider these 10 tips for tackling stage fright:
+Consider these 13 tips for tackling stage fright:

 1. See a Therapist